-This is a Level C course, recommended for students who have taken AP Spanish or Conversational Spanish.
+This is a Level C course, for Seniors who have completed Level 3 Spanish or Spanish for Native Speakers; have not taken Spanish 4T, AP Spanish or Conversational Spanish and who are pursuing the NYS Seal of Biliteracy.
 In this course, students will research a topic of interest and create a culminating project that displays his/her skills, abilities and talents in English and the target language.
-The Spanish V course prepares students to communicate authentically in Spanish by interpreting (reading, listening, viewing), exchanging (speaking and listening; reading and writing), and presenting (speaking, writing) information, concepts, and ideas on a variety of topics, including connections to other subject areas.
+The Spanish 5 course prepares students to communicate authentically in Spanish by interpreting (reading, listening, viewing), exchanging (speaking and listening; reading and writing), and presenting (speaking, writing) information, concepts, and ideas on a variety of topics, including connections to other subject areas.

-Prerequisites: Successful completion of AP Spanish or Conversational Spanish and meeting all other criteria for the New York State Seal of Biliteracy.
+Prerequisites: Successful completion of a Level 3 Spanish course and Checkpoint B; meeting all other criteria for the New York State Seal of Biliteracy.